A Trusted Friend in a Complicated World

 Join a community of bookworms

-If you love discussing books with like-minded readers, you can sign up for online book clubs, including our very own Reader’s Digest Book Club.
-If you’d rather meet in person, start a book club in your community.
-Having a dedicated space to celebrate reading is a great way to motivate yourself to explore new books and actually finish them!
+If you love discussing books with like-minded readers, you can sign up for online book clubs.
+Or if you’d rather meet in person, don’t be afraid to start a book club in your community.
+Having a dedicated space to celebrate reading is a great way to motivate yourself to explore new books and actually finish them.

 Woman reading a book at night